TeamHG-Memex/eli5/docs/source/libraries/catboost.rst

           (default)
   - 'LossFunctionChange' - The individual importance values for each of the input features for ranking metrics (requires training data to be passed  or a similar dataset with Pool)

-*``pool`` the catboost.Pool datatype
-  -  To be passed if explain_weights_catboost has importance_type set to "LossFunctionChange".
-        The catboost feature_importances uses the Pool datatype to calculate the parameter for the specific importance_type.
+* ``pool`` the catboost.Pool datatype .
+To be passed if explain_weights_catboost has importance_type set to "LossFunctionChange".The catboost feature_importances uses the Pool datatype to calculate the parameter for the specific importance_type.

 .. note::
     Top-level :func:`eli5.explain_weights` calls are dispatched